We are excited to share a new service offering with you.

-How will a Therapy Assistant support my child's Occupational Therapy, Speech Therapy, or Physiotherapy Program?
+How will a Therapy Assistant support my child's:

 The benefits of having a Therapy Assistant can include: